AlySemsem/Contacts-List-MEAN/README.md

 # Contacts List

-This is a simple MEAN project that saves contacts in a table and allows creating, updating, deleting and filtering contacts in the table.
+This is a simple MEAN stack project that saves contacts in a table and allows creating, updating, deleting and filtering contacts in the table.
 Websockets is implemented to prevent multiple users from editing contacts at the same time. **Please make sure to check the disclaimer at the end of the README file.**

 ## Table of Contents